hpc2n/linux-command-line-101/docs/hints.md

 !!! warning

     **Passwords in the history file**

-    If you enter a password (e.g. login password for a computer or website) at the command prompt and hit return the password will be included into the <code>.bash_history</code> file.
+    If you enter a password (e.g. login password for a computer or website) at the command prompt and hit return, the password will be included into the <code>.bash_history</code> file once you log off.
 This is not encrypted in any way.
 In particular when using a shared system such as offered by NAISS, it is best to reset the password to a new value on the computer or website where you have been using it.